yiri20/startup/README.md

 10% Application textual content
  -
 10% Placeholder for 3rd party service calls
- - spotify api and google calendar api will be used 10% Application images
+ - spotify api and google calendar api will be used for the schedule and the explore 10% Application images
  -
 10% Login placeholder, including user name display
  - If I click on the login button in the Home
 10% Database data placeholder showing content stored in the database